Mesh

 • Runs concurrently with other actors

-• Is isolated -- one actor crashing does not bring down others
+• Is isolated by default -- an unlinked actor crashing does not bring down other actors

 Spawning Actors